We hope you will join us for two days packed with learning, inspiration and visions of the future! The conference will be held in English.

 - AI in health – state of the art and future possibilities by Atle Bjørnerud, University of Oslo.

-As AI, robotics, and smart sensors redefine healthcare delivery, assessing their impact is crucial.
+As new technologies redefine healthcare delivery, assessing their impact is crucial.
 This session will examine the Health Technology Assessment (HTA) framework and its application to emerging technologies that enhance Hospital at Home models, ensuring evidence-based adoption and implementation.

 - HTA in digitalization – can we trust digital solutions healthcare by Eva Turk, St. Pölten University of Applied Sciences.